chung-lab/SCAFE/README.md

 ```

 ### Test run all workflows on bulk and single cell data
+Finally, we recommended a test run for all 6 available workflows on the demo data.
+It will take around ~20 minutes on a regular system running at 5 threads (default).

 ```shell
 #--- check out the help message of demo.test.run
 ./scripts/demo.test.run --help